The elementary construction of formal anafunctors: The bicategory of J -fractions

 \end{theorem}

-\begin{proof} That $(K,\J)$ admits a bicategory of fractions for $W_\J$ is \cite[Theorem 6]{Roberts_14a}.
-The proof that $A_\J$ is a localisation proceeds via Pronk's comparison theorem \cite[Proposition~24]{Pronk_96}, the conditions of which imply that the canonical 2-functor $B[W^{-1}] \to A$ is an equivalence of bicategories.
-Here $B[W^{-1}]$ is the bicategory of fractions constructed by Pronk.
+\begin{proof} That $(K,\J)$ admits a bicategory of fractions for $W_\J$ is \cite[Theorem 6]{Roberts_14a} (the weaker hypotheses there on 2-sites are implied by the ones here).
+The proof that $A_\J$ is a localisation proceeds via Pronk's comparison theorem \cite[Proposition~24]{Pronk_96}, the conditions of which imply that the canonical 2-functor $K[W_\J^{-1}] \to K_\J$ is an equivalence of bicategories.
+Here $K[W_\J^{-1}]$ is the bicategory of fractions constructed by Pronk, and we recall the conditions of the comparison theorem for ease of reference, using the current notation: \begin{enumerate} \item[EF1.] $A_\J$ is essentially surjective, \item[EF2.]
+For every 1-arrow $f$ of $K_\J$ there are 1-arrows $w \in W_\J$ and $g$ of $K$ such that $A_\J(g) \stackrel{\sim}{\Rightarrow} f \circ A_\J(w)$, \item[EF3.] $A_\J$ is locally fully faithful. \end{enumerate} We now show these conditions hold.
+To begin with, the 2-functor $A_\J$ sends weak equivalences to equivalences by Proposition~\ref{prop:characterising_arrows_inverted_by_A}.